Tyson Barrie: Colorado Avalanche

-In the 2015–16 season, Barrie led all Colorado defencemen in scoring with 13 goals and 49 points, also collecting 21 power play points.
-In establishing himself as an elite offensive defenceman league-wide, Barrie reached the conclusion of his second contract in Colorado.
-As a restricted free agent, and with the Avalanche unable to initially agree to a contract due to concerns on his defensive play, Barrie elected for salary arbitration under the NHL Collective Bargaining Agreement (CBA).
+In the 2015–16 season, Barrie led all Colorado defencemen in scoring with 13 goals and 49 points, also collecting 21 power-play points.
+In establishing himself as an elite offensive defenceman league-wide, Barrie concluded his second contract in Colorado.
+As a restricted free agent, and with the Avalanche unable to initially agree to a contract due to concerns about his defensive play, Barrie elected for salary arbitration under the NHL Collective Bargaining Agreement (CBA).
 He became the only player that season to proceed through salary arbitration.
 However, on July 31, 2016, while his case was in deliberations, he settled with Colorado and signed a new four-year, $22 million contract with the team.

 Barrie began the 2016–17 season on the Avalanche's second defensive pairing.
 On October 15, 2016, in the opening game of the season (a 6–5 Avalanche win over the Dallas Stars), Barrie scored his 12th career NHL game-winning goal to surpass Sandis Ozoliņš for the most game-winning goals by a defenceman in franchise history.
-With the Avalanche off to a middling start to the season, Barrie continued to lead the offence from the blueline; however, he struggled defensively after he was placed into top-pairing minutes after an injury to top Colorado defenceman Erik Johnson.
+With the Avalanche off to a mediocre start to the season, Barrie continued to lead the offence from the blueline; however, he struggled defensively after he was placed into top-pairing minutes after an injury to top Colorado defenceman Erik Johnson.
 Barrie made his 300th NHL appearance in a game against the New York Rangers on December 31, 2016.

 Unable to help the Avalanche avoid their worst season in Denver and a last-place finish in the NHL, Barrie finished the season level with teammate Matt Duchene with a league-worst plus-minus rating of –34.
 In regressing to 7 goals and 38 points in 74 games, Barrie nonetheless led all Colorado defencemen in each offensive category and finished third among all Colorado skaters in points.